lauslim12/Anzu/README.md

 heroku open
 ```

+If you want to use the production version (everyone can schedule tasks, delete tasks, etcetera), make sure to use the `web/production` (from `Procfile`) process in the Heroku dyno settings.

+The default dyno process is `web`, and it will run `npm start`.

-Or simply click the following button.
+As an alternative to deployment, simply click the following button.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/lauslim12/Anzu)